PriyankaHichkad/Personalised-Learning-Path-Creator/README.md

 # Challenges Faced

-### AI Agent Not Using Tools
-Initially, the AI agent generated responses without calling tools.
+**AI Agent Not Using Tools** - Initially, the AI agent generated responses without calling tools.
 This was resolved by refining system prompts and tool descriptions.

-### Schema Mismatch Errors
-The Notion node produced errors due to mismatched input formats.
+**Schema Mismatch Errors** - The Notion node produced errors due to mismatched input formats.
 This was solved by simplifying the AI output and handling structured fields within n8n.

-### API Integration Issues
-Authentication errors occurred with external APIs.
+**API Integration Issues** - Authentication errors occurred with external APIs.
 Proper credential configuration resolved these issues.

-### Handling Multiple Fields
-Passing too many fields through the AI caused failures.
+**Handling Multiple Fields** - Passing too many fields through the AI caused failures.
 The solution was to limit AI output and map fields within the workflow.

 ---